Morocco Visa and Entry Rules for U.S. Travelers

 To apply for a Morocco e-Visa, you'll need the following documents:

-• Valid U.S. residence permit OR multiple entry visa
+- Valid U.S. residence permit, such as a green card, OR a multiple entry U.S. visa

-The supporting documents you use must meet the following conditions on validity:
+The supporting documents you use must meet the following validity requirements:

-These limitations apply from your date of entry to Morocco.
-Meeting these requirements are essential to ensure the approval of your e-Visa application.
+These validity periods apply from your date of entry to Morocco.
+Meeting these requirements is essential for your Morocco e-Visa application to be approved.

 How Can I Apply for an e-Visa for Morocco as a U.S. Resident or Visa Holder?